 Their group is composed of their leader Soobin and members Yeonjun, Beomgyu, Taehyun, and Hueningkai – all of whom share talents in singing, rapping, and dancing.

-In their almost two years since debuting, TXT has already made a name for themselves on both the local and international music scenes, with several group and album awards under their belt – as well as a place on multiple Billboard top charts.
+In the years since debuting, TXT has already made a name for themselves on both the local and international music scenes, with several group and album awards under their belt – as well as a place on multiple Billboard top charts.

-All in all, they’ve been blazing a trail in the K-pop industry and it’s made all the more impressive when you realize they’re all only between 18 and 21 years old.
+All in all, they’ve been blazing a trail in the K-pop industry and it’s made all the more impressive when you realize they’re all very young.

 TXT is under the Big Hit Entertainment label, which is also the company that manages BTS!
 Given that, it makes complete sense that their social media and public relations strategies are similar – including the production of their very own variety show!